denis-beurive/git/README.md

 ### Unsecure

-The following replaces the remote branch by the local one, no matter the context:
+The following replaces the remote branch by the local one, **no matter the context**:

     $ git push -f origin refactoring